Upload a letter

 Do not change the page margins in the letter template.
 It has the correct layout for printing.

-Organise your message content using the styles in the template.
+Organise your letter content using the styles in the template.

 If you’re copying and pasting text from another document, paste it without any formatting.
 Then apply the styles in the template.